gregorriegler/gregorriegler.github.io/_drafts/2021-06-26-giving-a-tdd-crash-course-in-2-hours.md

 ### Short Break (10 minutes)
 At this point, we are typically 30-40 minutes into the training, and it's an opportunity to have a 10-minute break.
-After that, we continue with the practical coding part.
+After that, continue with the practical coding part.

 ### Practical Fizz Buzz (60 minutes)
 The kata I choose for this exercise is [FizzBuzz](https://kata-log.rocks/fizz-buzz-kata), as it is pretty simple and can be completed within the available time.